 Know your “why” for selling.
 This usually goes beyond simply collecting a paycheck.
 It could be saving for a special vacation or a sizeable purchase like a house.
 Some are inspired by helping their prospects solve the challenges.
 Knowing your “why” is crucial, and will keep you motivated in those times when the going gets tough.

 Schedule your cold calling and do it on schedule each time.
+Start by finding out the best time to cold call your prospects based on your industry.
 Otherwise it’s easy to put it off, reducing the number of dials and potential conversions for the day, the week, the month and the year.
 And a shortfall each day really starts to add up.
 Do your own SDR math – calculate your time to connect rate, your time to conversation, and your time to conversion rates.
 If you know how much effort you need to put in to get a demo (or whatever your goal), then you become master of your own destiny.
 You can focus on reducing that time, and also know exactly how much time you need to spend to hit and exceed your numbers.

 Set a goal for cold calling such as minimum number of attempts.
 This is something you can immediately control, when it feels like you can’t influence how many leads pick up the phone or how many voicemails you must leave.
 Having an activity goal will keep you pushing forward for the entire session.

 Be prepared in every way possible including knowing building smooth introductions and value propositions for when the lead answers the phone, preparing responses to popular objections and having your pre-recorded voicemails ready to drop.
 Doing so will increase your confidence and make cold calling less daunting and more enjoyable by improving your success rate.